How to Create Comfortable Guest Sleeping Arrangements for the Holidays

 1. Sofa Beds

 • If you lack a spare bedroom, consider a sofa bed in a separate sitting room or study.
-These come in various sizes, with two-seaters or three-seaters.
+These come in various sizes, including two-seaters, three-seaters and corner options.
 A two-seater version can comfortably accommodate one person, but it might be a tight fit for two.

 • Sofa beds come in two primary mechanisms.
 The first type has a metal frame that unfolds to reveal a mattress, offering greater comfort with a thicker mattress.
 This option is ideal for regular guests but tends to be more expensive.